DeeEmm/DeeEmm/_posts/2020-10-15-adding-a-footer-to-flask-boootstrap.md

 So whilst searching for less hack-ish solutions a came across [Diego Quitanas solution](https://gist.github.com/diegoquintanav/c72f827401dfac68ef4ec62e1c234612), which was to create a new footer block outside of the content block.
 This could then be called without having to use the super() function, which is a heaps more elegant solution than the one suggested in the flask-bootstrap FAQ.

 So I played around with this for a while, but was not 100% happy with it.
 I found that needed to recreate the footer on each individual template page, which kind defeated the purpose of using a template, I might just as well write HTML.
-Whatever happened to [good old fashioned HTML and CSS](http://www.csszengarden.com/) remember that?!
+Whatever happened to [good old fashioned HTML and CSS](http://www.csszengarden.com/) (remember that!?)

 But thanks for this Diego's solution I was inspired to building on his idea and do something slightly different.